 - Some hydro methods are overly complicated and not beginner friendly

-- No natural nutrients, you have to supplement nutrients, which can be as simple as a nutrient system like Dyna-Gro and as complicated as brewing your own organic compost tea
+- No natural nutrients so you have to supplement nutrients, which can be as simple as a nutrient system like Dyna-Gro (Grow + Bloom) and as complicated as a full cannabis nutrient system.

 Biggest Differences Between Growing Marijuana in Soil vs Hydro

 Generally hydroponic and soil-grown cannabis need slightly different nutrients, but there is one nutrient system that works for cannabis in all growing mediums, including soil, coco and hydro.
 If you're not sure what to get, it may be worth a try.
 Learn more about cannabis-friendly nutrients.